Hermon, Pembrokeshire: History

 A pre-1850 parish map shows an inn in the village, The Lamb Inn which, according to CAMRA, is now (2018) closed.

 Chapel

 There are two chapels in the village.
 Hermon Baptist Chapel was built in 1808 and subsequently rebuilt the same century.
 Brynmyrnach Welsh Independent Chapel was built in 1888.

 Community Centre

 When Hermon School closed in 2006, it was bought by the community, extended and converted into a Community Resource Centre (Canolfan Hermon), which was completed in 2013.
-The 53 pupils of the school transferred to Ysgol-y-Frenni Community Primary School.
+The 53 pupils of the school transferred to Ysgol-y-Frenni Community Primary School in Crymych.